 4. Enjoy Kid Friendly Watersports at Aquasol Theme Park

 Not far from Doctors Cave Beach is the fun Aquasol Theme Park with it's exhilarating watersports and party like vibe.
 Aquasol is particularly special because of its location on a stretch of white sand beach in Montego Bay.
 The park is a weekend haven for local families who want to enjoy the beach while their kids play.
-Wave runners, banana boat rides, waterslides, a bouncy house, go kart racing and the energetic locals make this park the best place for your kids to have fun while getting an authentic look into Jamaican culture.
+Wave runners, banana boat rides, waterslides, a bouncy house, go kart racing and the energetic locals make this Jamaican family attraction the best place for your kids to get an authentic look into Jamaican culture while having fun.

 While you older kids enjoy motorized watersports, take your toddler to play on the swings in the playground or to play a round of mini golf.
 When its time for lunch, grab a delicious meal from the park's restaurant and have it on the beach.